digpalsingh92/ca-firm/README.md

-# G.K.
-Kedia & Co.
-Static Website
+#Kalpana Chauhan & Associates Static Website

-This is a static website for **G.K.
-Kedia & Co.**, a Chartered Accountant firm, developed using **React** and **Tailwind CSS**.
+This is a static website for **Kalpana Chauhan & Associates**, a Chartered Accountant firm, developed using **React** and **Tailwind CSS**.
 The website includes various sections, including a contact form, job openings, and more, providing a simple yet professional online presence for the firm.

 ## Table of Contents